Do High School Relationships Last in College?

 A couple that has been together for over 10 years has a much better chance of being able to communicate with each other effectively.

 The new life goals that tend to appear during college years can be a major stress factor for a relationship.
-What kind of jobs the individuals want are just one of a ton of life decisions that they will likely start to think about.
-Does one party want to live in the city and the other the country?
+What kind of jobs the individuals want is just one of a ton of life decisions that they will likely start to think about.
+Does one party want to live in the city and the other in the country?
 Does one want to explore the world and the other settle down and start a family?

 These questions often lead to breakups, however, if the couple is able to answer these questions in a way that allows their goals to align, the relationship will grow stronger.